 Daycare services are essential for working parents.
-According to a 2015 report by Statista, 35 percent of children in the United States were in child care, and the number continues to increase.
+Nearly 30% percent of infants and toddlers attend some form of childcare in the United States and the numbers continues to increase.
 You rely on the child-care provider to nurture your child and ensure their safety by providing consistent and reasonable supervision.

 Unfortunately, your child may suffer a minor or even serious injury because the care provider failed to provide the quality of care they are legally obligated to provide.
 If your child is physically or psychologically injured, you can sue for child care negligence.
 In such a lawsuit there are many potential defendants including the person who has caused the injury, the person responsible for supervising your child as well as the owners of the daycare facility.

 How do you choose a daycare facility for your child?

 Cases of children being neglected and/or abused in daycare facilities are prevalent today.
 To avoid this, you should;